Shine a light on your team’s achievements.

 - Innovators – making small changes for maximum impact to improve patient experience and outcomes

 - Team Players – interprofessional teams, collaborators and relationship builders

 - Demonstrating Impact – can show how their work is benefitting the health care system

-Awards will be presented at the AFHTO 2021 Conference Awards ceremony, which will be held on October 27th, 2021.
+Awards will be presented at the AFHTO 2023 Conference Awards ceremony, which will be held at lunchtime on October 25, 2023.

 For a program, initiative or individual to be eligible for a Bright Lights award, they must fulfil the following criteria:

 - Programs or initiatives must be undertaken by an AFHTO member.
 If the nomination involves a team’s partners, the work must either be led by an AFHTO member or they otherwise play an integral role.

 - Programs or initiatives that have previously won a Bright Lights award are no longer eligible, whether in their original or expanded model.

 - Individuals must be staff or affiliated with an AFHTO member and the nomination must be for work they’ve performed in their capacity as such.
 Please note- education grants will be paid to the team rather than an individual.